flatironinstitute/CaImAn/README.md

   * [CVXOPT](http://cvxopt.org/) optional.
   * [PICOS](http://picos.zib.de/) optional.

-In general ```'cvxpy'``` can be faster, when using the 'ECOS' or 'SCS' sovlers, which are included with the CVXPY installation.
+In general ```'cvxpy'``` can be faster, when using the 'ECOS' or 'SCS' solvers, which are included with the CVXPY installation.
 Note that these dependencies are circumvented by using the OASIS algoritm for deconvolution.

 # Documentation & Wiki